Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The cost of these operations is recovered through industry taxpayers.
 The unit also informs municipalities of new energy wells within their boundaries so they can administer the Well Drilling Equipment Tax where appropriate.

-The cost of assessing designated industrial property is recovered through a requisition and paid by designated industrial property taxpayers at a rate set by the minister of Municipal Affairs.
+The cost of assessing designated industrial property is recovered annually through a requisition and paid by designated industrial (DI) property taxpayers.

 Letter of Authorization